 There are as many types of depression and there are many reasons for it happening in the first place.

-These include Major Depressive Disorder (MDD), Bipolar Disorder, Seasonal Affective Disorder, Postpartum Depression, Premenstral Dysphoric Disorder, and ‘Situational’ Depression.
+These include Major Depressive Disorder (MDD), Bipolar Disorder, Seasonal Affective Disorder, Postpartum Depression, Premenstrual Dysphoric Disorder, and ‘Situational’ Depression.

 CBD is not the first thing you would take in a crisis situation.
-It is part of an overall holistic long-term recovery program.
+For some, it is part of an overall holistic long-term program.
 Consult your doctor, especially if you are taking prescription medications with possible interactions.